What is the full form of BMT

 Types of Bone Marrow Transplant:

 Autologous transplant: In this transplant, the person's own stem cells are used in the transplant.
 So, before starting this procedure, a person's stem cells are harvested and stored.
-Then chemotherapy and radiation therapy is used to kill the cancer cells.
+Then chemotherapy and radiation therapy are used to kill the cancer cells.
 After the high doses of chemo or radiation, the harvested stem cells are transferred back to the body of the person.

-Allogeneic transplant: In this transplant, stem cells of a donor are transferred to the recipient.
+Allogeneic transplant: In this transplant, the stem cells of a donor are transferred to the recipient.
 There should be a close genetic match between donor and recipient.
 This type of transplant is needed when a person's bone marrow cells (stem cells) are damaged due to a medical condition.
 The success of an allogeneic transplant depends on how closely the donor cells match with the recipient cells.
-A brother or sister is most likely to be a good match in allogeneic bone marrow transplants.
+A brother or sister is most likely to be a good match for allogeneic bone marrow transplants.